huggingface/blog/bloom-inference-pytorch.md

 This article discusses various PyTorch-based solutions to run efficiently 176B parameter [BLOOM model](https://huggingface.co/bigscience/bloom).

-As the model needs 352GB in bf16 (bfloat16) weights (`176*2`), the most efficient set-up is 8x80GB A100.
-The second best is 2x8x40GB A100s.
-The main reason for using A100s, at the time of this writing, they provide the largest GPU memory.
-But other GPUs can be used as well.
-It'd probably take 24x32GB V100 as another possibility.
+As the model needs 352GB in bf16 (bfloat16) weights (`176*2`), the most efficient set-up is 8x80GB A100 GPUs.
+Also 2x8x40GB A100s or 2x8x48GB A6000 can be used.
+The main reason for using these GPUs is that at the time of this writing they provide the largest GPU memory, but other GPUs can be used as well.
+For example, 24x32GB V100s can be used.

-Using a single node is ideal since PCIe speed is typically much faster than inter-node network.
+Using a single node will deliver the fastest througput since PCIe speed is typically much faster than inter-node network.

 If you don't have that much hardware, it's still possible to run BLOOM inference on smaller GPUs, by using CPU or NVME offload, but of course, the generation time will be much slower.

 For the sake of consistency, unless stated differently, the benchmarks in this article were all done on the same 8x80GB A100 node on [Jean Zay HPC](http://www.idris.fr/eng/jean-zay/index.html).
 The HPC users enjoy a very fast IO of about 3GB/s read speed (GPFS).
-This is important for loading speed time.
+This is important for checkpoint loading time.
 A slow disc will result in slow loading time.
 Especially since we are concurrently doing IO in multiple processes.

 ## Performance metrics

-For doing occasional inference on someone's desktop, that is a few inputs at a time, the two critical metrics are the time to load the framework and the checkpoint shards and then the generation time.
+For doing occasional inference on someone's desktop, that is a few inputs at a time, the two critical metrics are:

+1. the time to load the framework and the checkpoint files
+2. the generation time.

 For doing inference on a server the two important metrics are the overall latency and the throughput of tokens.
 The loading time is less important since once loaded, the model becomes persistent.

 The time to generate a token is straightforward - this is just how long it takes for a new token to be generated.
 As long as `use_cache=True` (the default argument to `generate`) all the previous logits are saved and therefore each token takes the same amount of time to generate.
-This of course comes at a memory cost - as the model is huge it can easily take GBs of memory to keep the cache.
+This of course comes at a memory cost - as the model is huge it can easily take many GBs of memory to keep the cache.
 One can turn the caching off, and save memory, but it'd mean recalculating all the previous logits - which would make a long sequence generation very slow.

 The latency is more difficult to define.
 If the server is idle and the model is ready to generate, and one or more prompts are sent from the same user at once, the latency would be just the time to generate a single token multiplied by the number of new tokens to generate.
 However, if you have multiple users sending prompts at different times, things become much more complicated.
-The first user gets the fastest response and thus fast latency, but subsequent users if they are unlucky to submit their request while the previous request is being processed may have to first wait till the first request has been generated and only their request will be attended.
+The first user gets the fastest response and thus fast latency, but subsequent users if they are unlucky to submit their request while the previous request is being processed may have to first wait till the first request has been generated and only then their request will be attended.
 It's possible to design a very efficient system that uses a pipeline parallelism, where a new request can join the pipeline at any moment.
 But this has caveats.
-Then of course there is a small overhead of processing the input, sending data to the server, and sending the results back to the user, but this is usually insignificant compared to the cost of generation on a huge model.
+Then, of course, there is a small overhead of processing the input, sending data to the server, and sending the results back to the user, but this is usually insignificant compared to the cost of generation on a huge model.

 Let's try and show the metrics in a drawing:

 ![initial_drawing](assets/bloom-inference-pytorch/initial_drawing.png)

 In this image, **T** is the simple forward latency.
 This is determined by how efficiently the **forward** pass is coded.
 But as you can see, using `8xA100` gives plenty of computing power so we can increase the batch size, and that's (to a point) not going to change **T**.
 But you will be generating more tokens within **T** so your throughput is effectively going up.
-As you increase your batch_size, your memory consumption will likely go up too, so you might hit OOM errors, **before** actually reaching your computational boundary.
+As you increase your batch size, your memory consumption will likely go up too, so you might hit OOM errors, **before** actually reaching your computational boundary.

 This article primarily discusses simple solutions in PyTorch.
 More efficient solutions are being worked on as well.